Peter Firstbrook

 Firstbrook also competed as a pair skater.
 With partner Mary Kenner, he was the 1947 Canadian junior bronze medalist.

-In addition to single and pair skating, Firstbrook competed in the four skating discipline.
+In addition to single and pair skating, Firstbrook competed in the four skating disciplines.
 With partners Mary Kenner, Vera Smith, and Peter Dunfield, he won the silver medal at the 1949 North American Figure Skating Championships.
 He died of pneumonia on February 22, 1985, in Guanajuato, Mexico, where he had been living in an artists' community.